Here Lies Love: Theater Review

 The rise and fall of infamous Filipina first lady Imelda Marcos gets visionary musical treatment courtesy of David Byrne, with a big-beat assist from Fatboy Slim.

 NEW YORK -- Don’t cry for me, Prada slingbacks?
 Relax, there are no cheap shoe-hoarder jokes in Here Lies Love.
-And despite the obvious parallels between this unconventional musical’s subject, former Filipina first lady Imelda Marcos, and Eva Peron -- both were power-wielding consorts to elected politicians-turned-autocrats and both lived the glamorous life while their people struggled -- this is no imitation Evita, either.
+And despite the obvious parallels between the subject of this unconventional musical, former Filipina first lady Imelda Marcos, and Eva Peron -- both were power-wielding consorts to elected politicians-turned-autocrats and both lived the glamorous life while their people struggled -- this is no imitation Evita, either.
 Something completely wild, original and irresistible is what it is.
 Performed without spoken dialogue, this sensory dance club experience actually functions as a compelling biographical deconstruction, surging along to a madly infectious score.

 While always intended for the stage, the show was test-driven as a double-disc 2010 song cycle album conceived by David Byrne, who wrote the lyrics, collaborating with virtuoso British DJ and recording artist Fatboy Slim (Norman Cook) on the music.